Stuycs-K/final-project-4-zabranov-max-kumar-suhana/README.md

 https://drive.google.com/file/d/1PSk8gxLcBjOmwNEMZoDF8T9_byMR9Zqa/view?usp=sharing

 ### Bugs
-When you lose or win, you have to close the game window and run it again to restart If the boss rabbit makes it to the end on the final wave and you have enough health, it says "You win" instead of "Game Over"
+When you lose or win, you have to close the game window and run it again to restart \n If the boss rabbit makes it to the end on the final wave and you have enough health, it says "You win" instead of "Game Over"